 - Bridge knowledge gaps on environmental sustainability;

-- Implement efficient policies into school administration;
+- Implement efficient policies in school administration;

 - Communicate with colleagues and learners about environmental topics;